 i.
 It's been a couple of weeks since my last post.
 I'm back at school and trying to focus on what my practice is about and get as organised and prepared as possible for starting the final term of my first year at Camberwell.
-It's sort of working, but I've still got lots to figure out.
+I've still got lots to figure out.

 ii.
 I managed to pop into Tom Hammick's brilliant exhibition Lunar Voyage at Flowers Gallery, a series of seventeen woodcuts that recount an imagined journey to the moon and back.
 The prints themselves are bold, colourful, fun and yet somehow melancholy and lonely.
 I particularly love how Hammick makes his prints feel as immediate and important as large-scale paintings.
 Although he is also a painter, his monograph describes his particular love for printmaking: 'printmaking puts an image in touch with its status as an object in a way that oils as a medium may not, with all their seductions and high aspirations.
 Ink remains ink: 'the materials have their own authority…''

 iii.
 I started my Thursday Evening Etching course at the Royal Drawing School.
 We began with drypoint and I had a brilliant time playing around with mark-making and image-making without feeling the pressures of deadlines and crits.
-I am so happy to be at Camberwell but it has affected my approach to making.
-I hope I can carry the enjoyment and freedom from this course into the print rooms at Camberwell.
+I am really happy at Camberwell but it has affected my approach to making.
+I hope I can carry the enjoyment and freedom from this course into the print rooms at uni.